stride3d/stride-website/wiki/Deployment.md

 We created a `wiki` folder within the repository, which contains all wiki pages.
 The GitHub action `stride-web-wiki.yml` deploys the `wiki` folder to the GitHub wiki.

-The GitHub action `stride-web-wiki.yml` is triggered when:
+The GitHub action [stride-website-wiki.yml](https://github.com/stride3d/stride-website/blob/master/.github/workflows/stride-website-wiki.yml) is triggered when:

-1. A push is made to the `master` branch of the `stride-website` repository
+1. A push/merge is made to the `master` branch of the `stride-website` repository
 1. The action is manually triggered

 You can manually trigger the action by navigating to the **Actions** tab and clicking the **Run workflow** button.